stripe-archive/set-up-subscriptions/README.md

-# Stripe Billing creating subscriptions
+# Stripe Billing set up subscriptions

 This sample shows how to create a customer and subscribe them to a flat rate single plan with [Stripe Billing](https://stripe.com/billing).
 For step by step directions of how to